Learning fit

 • progressing pilots who want supported development rather than a one-off tandem experience

-• readers who have already moved through the pilot branch and now need a training-shaped answer
+• readers who have already moved through the pilot branch and now need a learning-shaped answer

 It is weaker for travelers whose real question is still a first tandem flight, a scenic route, a local convenience choice, or general holiday fit.